MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Adversarial Vulnerability of Randomized Ensembles. [[paper]](https://arxiv.org/abs/2206.06737) [[code]](https://github.com/hsndbk4/arc)
+  - Hassan Dbouk, Naresh R. Shanbhag. *ICML 2022*
+  - Key Word: Adaptive Adversarial Attacks; Ensemble Adversarial Training; Randomized Smoothing.
+  - <details><summary>Digest</summary> Recently, works on randomized ensembles have empirically demonstrated significant improvements in adversarial robustness over standard adversarially trained (AT) models with minimal computational overhead, making them a promising solution for safety-critical resource-constrained applications.
+However, this impressive performance raises the question: Are these robustness gains provided by randomized ensembles real?
+In this work we address this question both theoretically and empirically.
+We first establish theoretically that commonly employed robustness evaluation methods such as adaptive PGD provide a false sense of security in this setting.

 - Meet You Halfway: Explaining Deep Learning Mysteries. [[paper]](https://arxiv.org/abs/2206.04463)
   - Oriel BenShmuel.
   - Key Word: Adversarial Robustness.